 Rev Henriette Wentink

 Following Rev David Atkinson's retirement in November 2013, Bush Hill Park, Christ Church and Lancaster Road URCs came together to form the North Enfield Group of URCs and began the process of looking for a shared minister.
 Rev Henriette Wentink, a newly-ordained URC minister, became minister of the three churches in July 2015.
+Under Henriette's leadership various new initiatives were introduced, including a Saturday morning Bible study and prayer group called the Breakfast Club.
+In June 2017, Henriette moved away from Enfield to become minister of Trinity URC in Plymouth.

 Organisations and activities